ScottLogic/blog/_posts/2019-10-03-how-to-make-3d-charts-for-the-web-using-d3-and-x3dom.md

 title: How to Make 3D Charts for the Web Using D3 and X3DOM
 date: 2019-10-03 00:00:00 Z
 categories:
-- asureshkumar
 - Tech
 author: asureshkumar
 layout: default_post
 summary: In this blog post we consider a practical example of how the D3 and X3DOM libraries can be used together to build dynamic 3D charts for the web.
 ---

 ## Introduction